ktrnka/faq-builder/blog_posts/linux_2014osx.md

 # Improving battery life
 Short version: TLP works well without additional customization.
 My other efforts were not successful.

+## TLP
+TLP is a popular all-in-one package to optimize battery life and it doesn't require customization.

+```
+sudo apt install tlp
+sudo tlp start
+```

+'ve found that battery life while sleeping seems better, and it's a little better during normal usage (compared to balanced power mode all the time).

+## Failed effort: Low-effort wattage monitoring
 Initially I wanted low-effort monitoring in the top bar.
 That led me to PowerTracker.
 - Setup Gnome extensions and install PowerTracker [link](https://www.ubuntumint.com/powertracker-ubuntu-battery-life-monitor/)
 - Manually edit `~/.local/share/gnome-shell/extensions/marcs14@gmail.com/metadata.json` to allow it in Gnome 49, then relogin.
-This isn't normally needed, but the extension hadn't been updated when I installed Ubuntu 25.10 with Gnome 49
+This isn't normally needed, but the extension hasn't been updated for Gnome 49 yet

-After baselining for a few days I installed TLP, which is a common all-in-one package to optimize battery life.
-I've found that battery life while sleeping seems better, and it's a little better during normal usage (compared to balanced power mode all the time).
-I haven't actually noticed any major trends in PowerTracker, so that may have been a poor choice for monitoring.

-```
-sudo apt install tlp
-sudo tlp start
-```
+I used the machine for about a week on `balanced` power mode before installing TLP.
+Then after I installed TLP I also kept an eye on it.
+I wasn't able to notice major trends through PowerTracker like I'd hoped, even though the battery seemed to last longer.
+If I could do it again, I'd try a widget that smooths out the power usage more.

 ## Failed effort: Hardware video acceleration
-This hardware has Intel Iris 5100 and can do hardware acceleration of h264 video.
+This hardware has the Intel Iris 5100 chip and can do hardware acceleration of h264 video.

-I spent some time trying to get hardware video acceleration working for Youtube but I wasn't able to improve battery life that way.
+Initially I tried getting hardware video acceleration working in Chrome with the deb package but I wasn't able to get Chrome to use it.
+When I gave up, I had the feeling that it was possible but would take more time than I was willing to put in.

-- Didn't get it working in Chrome (using the deb package)
-- Got it working in Firefox/Flatpak BUT when I benchmarked it against Chrome, the battery usage was similar.
+I pivoted and I was able to get it working in Firefox using the Flatpak package, but when I benchmarked Firefox with hardware video acceleration against Chrome without, the battery usage was similar.
+The description below is what I did to get it working in Firefox in case it helps others.

-If you're looking for steps, I think this is what worked:
+Installing the driver:
 `sudo apt install vainfo libva-intel-driver`

-Then I could confirm that it saw the i965 chip with `vainfo`:
+Then I could confirm that it saw i965 with `vainfo`:

     libva info: Trying to open /usr/lib/x86_64-linux-gnu/dri/i965_drv_video.so
     libva info: Found init function __vaDriverInit_1_22